 State Trust Lands

-State trust lands are a unique category of lands granted by the federal government to states upon entering the Union to foster development of the new state.
-The square mile sections were granted in a regular pattern, where available, in each state with the direction that the proceeds from the sale of the lands be used to finance public education and other essential institutions.
-Many states sold their lands quickly without leaving a lasting benefit to the schools.
-As a result, states admitted to the Union later had tighter restrictions placed on the land grants to ensure that the lands would be available to support the beneficiaries in perpetuity.
+State trust lands are a unique category of lands granted by the federal government to states upon entering the Union to support vital public institutions, such as schools.
+The square mile sections were granted in a regular pattern, where available, in each state with the direction that the proceeds from the sale of the lands be used to generate revenue for public education and other essential institutions.
+Many states divested themselves of these lands quickly without leaving a lasting benefit to the schools.
+As a result, states admitted to the Union later had tighter restrictions placed on their state trust land grants to ensure that the lands would be available to support the beneficiaries in perpetuity.

 Our initial involvement with research and analysis on state trust lands in the West came through our joint venture partnership with Lincoln Institute of Land Policy, now known as Western Lands and Communities.
 WLC seeks to assist state trust land managers in meeting their fiduciary duty in the changing West by broadening the range of land-use information, tools, and policy options available for the long-term, sustainable management of state trust lands.
 The project's goal is to enhance the value of the trust for its beneficiaries by fostering better planning and implementation of residential and commercial development on state trust lands and by increasing the amount of state trust land in conservation use.
 Click here to view Western Lands and Communities state trust land webpage.